leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-admin.md

 - Download Purchase Orders Information.
 - Upload documents into IDM against Purchase Orders.
 > This is available only if additional functionality for IDM integration is included as part of license
-- Whats New in this version
+### New in this version
  - Reconfirm Purchase Orders.
+ - Confirm Multiple Purchase Orders.
  - Advise/Advise All Purchase Orders.
  - Notify/Notify All Purchase Orders.
+ - Advise/Notify Multiple Purchase Orders.

 ### Purchase Proposals/Forecasts
 - View Purchase Forecasts.
 - Search/Filter/Sort on Purchase Forecasts.